DonwardDucken/Plant_Sensor/README.md

 1. Start the Python backend.
 2. Make sure the backend database is available.
-3. Configure `BuildConfig.SERVER_URL`.
-4. Build and run the Android application.
+3. Build and run the Android application.

 ---